An asymptotic description of the Noether-Lefschetz components in toric varieties: Introduction

 \section{Introduction}

-The classical Noether-Lefschetz theorem states that a very general surface $X$ in $\Pj^3$ of degree $d\geq 4$ has Picard number $1$. {In recent years generalizations have been proved using Hodge theory for simplicial projective toric threefolds satisfying an explicit numerical condition \cite{bg}, and more generally by Ravindra and Srinivas for normal projective threefolds using a purely algebraic approach \cite{rs}. }
+The classical Noether-Lefschetz theorem states that a very general surface $X$ in $\Pj^3$ of degree $d\geq 4$ has Picard number $1$.
+In recent years generalizations have been proved using Hodge theory for simplicial projective toric threefolds satisfying an explicit combinatorial condition \cite{BruzzoGrassi2012}, and more generally by Ravindra and Srinivas for normal projective threefolds using a purely algebraic approach \cite{RavindraSrinivas2009} (see also \cite{BruGraLop}).

 The Noether-Lefschetz locus is the subscheme of the (hyper)surface parameter space where the Picard number is greater than the Picard number of the ambient variety.
-Green and Voisin proved that if $N_d$ is the Noether-Lefschetz locus for degree $d$ surfaces in $\Pj^3$, with $d\ge 4$, the codimension of every component of $N_d$ is bounded from below by $d-3$, with equality exactly for the components formed by surfaces containing a line.
-Otwinowska gave an asymptotic generalization of Green and Voisin's results to hypersurfaces in $\Pj^n$ \cite{o}.
+Green and Voisin proved that if $NL_d$ is the Noether-Lefschetz locus for degree $d$ surfaces in $\Pj^3$, with $d\ge 4$, the codimension of every component of $NL_d$ is bounded from below by $d-3$, with equality exactly for the components formed by surfaces containing a line.
+Otwinowska gave an asymptotic generalization of Green and Voisin's results to hypersurfaces in an odd dimensional projective space $\Pj^{2k+1}$ \cite{Otwinowska2003}.

-{In \cite{bg1} (see also \cite{LanMar}) it was proved that for simplicial projective toric threefolds the codimension of the Noether-Lefschetz components are also bounded from below.
-There it was also proved that components corresponding to surfaces containing a ``line," defined as a curve which is minimal in a suitable sense, realize the lower bound.
+{In \cite{BruzzoGrassi2018} (see also \cite{LanzaMartino}) it was proved that for simplicial projective toric threefolds the codimension of the Noether-Lefschetz components is also bounded from below.
+There it was also proved that components corresponding to surfaces containing a ``line,'' defined as a curve which is minimal in a suitable sense, realize the lower bound.
 However the question whether these are exactly the components of smallest condimension was left open. }